Itinerary

 Pakleni Islands

-• 2 to 3 hr sail to the Pakleni Islands
+• 14NM sail to the Pakleni Islands

 • We have lots of options here for our overnight location, depending on the wind conditions on the day

-• The north side of St. Klement island offers berthing at Palmizana Marina.
-One or two neighboring bays offer a protected anchorage.
-Vlaka is a beautifully secluded bay, with mooring balls which are free if you dine at the Paradiso restaurant.
+• Vlaka, to the west of Palmizana is a beautifully secluded bay, with mooring balls which are free if you dine at the Paradiso restaurant.
 A small winery is ashore.

 • Several beautiful bays on the south side of St. Klement provide protection while on anchor or a mooring.
 Vinogradišće bay on the south is a popular choice for mooring and boasts a number of famous restaurants and a popular lounge.